RashmithaEarabati/-project--House-price-prediction/README.md

 ## 📌 Project Overview

-The goal of this project is to build a predictive model that can estimate the selling price of a house based on various factors such as location, size, number of rooms, and more.
-It is a classic regression problem often used to understand the workflow of ML pipelines.
+This project aims to predict house prices based on various factors such as location, size, number of rooms, and other property features.
+By leveraging machine learning algorithms, it helps in estimating property values more efficiently and supports better decision-making in real estate analysis.

 > 💡 *“Turning housing data into real-world insights.”*